vishnu-ot/Couter-app-using-useReducer/README.md

 # Simple Counter App using react

 This is a simple Counter App .
 There is two  functions onIncrement and onDecremnt .
 These two functions increse and decrese count.
-We cannot decrease count when the count value become 0 and not possible to increment count value when it is 10
+We cannot decrease count when the count value become 0 and not possible to increment count value when it is 10 .

+Here implemented global state management , used useReducer and useContext hook to manage states .
+States are stored in global and avoid passing props to child component.

 #This is a mobile responsive app
  Live link: https://react-counter-opal-seven.vercel.app/